Compensation for Dog Bites

 - Loss of earnings if you have been unable to work

 - Medical bills and expenses

 - Psychological treatment as a result of the attack

 Dog owners usually have either home insurance or dedicated pet insurance.
 Any compensation awarded in your claim would be paid by the insurance company.
 Depending on the nature of your case, you may be awarded compensation from the Criminal Injuries Compensation Authority.

 An increase in dog attacks has led to new legislation which requires certain breeds of dogs to be muzzled when in public places.
 If you are attacked by one of these dogs when they are not wearing a muzzle, your claim could be relatively straightforward.

 Farleys have a dedicated team of personal injury solicitors who will do everything in their power to ensure that you are awarded the compensation you deserve.
-Wherever possible, we will pursue your claim on a ‘no win no fee’ basis, meaning that you will not have to pay a penny towards legal costs.
+Wherever possible, we will pursue your claim on a ‘no win no fee’ basis, meaning that you will only pay on the successful completion of your claim.